How we got here

 To keep the test even, a second clone of TJGGS was used, still on CentOS but with the Samba issues solved (at least, those I noticed)

-AlmaLinux’s migration process isn’t as well documented as Rocky’s; instead of an explanatory page, the Migrate button at https://almalinux.org links directly to the migration scripton the Github repository, where the documentation of the process left to the README.
-Not ideal.
+AlmaLinux’s migration process isn’t as well documented as Rocky’s; instead of an explanatory page, the Migrate button at https://almalinux.org links directly to the migration scripton the Github repository, where the documentation of the process left to the README

 So, let’s repeat the safer process, as we did for Rocky.